We provide a wider range of training options. Tailored and customized, we can deliver your organization’s training needs anytime, anywhere.

 How will this Training Course be Presented?

 The training course methodology will combine presentations with interactive practical exercises.
 Selected video materials will be presented with instructor explanation and delegates' comments.
 Activities will include exercises of basic related calculations to ESP selection and sizing in addition to discussions of the case studies.
 Delegates will be encouraged to participate actively in relating their particular expertise to the topics of their interest.

 There will be enough time given for group discussion during and at the end of each session based on the subject matter and instructor’s own experience in the field.

-Thorough training will be delivered on the subjects covered by the seminar outline with the instructor using a variety of proven adult learning teaching and facilitation techniques.
+Thorough training will be delivered on the subjects covered by the training course outline with the instructor using a variety of proven adult learning teaching and facilitation techniques.